vacp2p/rfc/specs/waku/waku-1.md

 ## Appendix A: Security considerations

 There are several security considerations to take into account when running Waku.
 Chief among them are: scalability, DDoS-resistance and privacy.
 These also vary depending on what capabilities are used.
-The security considerations for extra capabilities such as [mailservers](./mailserver.md#security-considerations) can be found in their respective specifications.
+The security considerations for extra capabilities such as [history nodes](./historynode.md#security-considerations) can be found in their respective specifications.

 ### Scalability and UX